Maritime History, Archaeology,

 Prior to settlement, the Cape Fear was dominated by pine barrens – areas that were almost entirely excessively drained sands that supported little besides the long-leaf pine.
 An account from the 1663 voyage of William Hilton to Cape Fear featured in John Lawson's (1709) A New Voyage to Carolina noted that,"...in the lowermost Parts [there are] innumerable Pines, tall and good for Boards of Masts, growing, for the most part, in barren and sandy, but in some Places up the River, in good Ground, being mixt amongst Oaks and other Timbers."
 Following Parliament's passage of the Act for Encouraging the Importation of Naval Stores from America in 1704, the combination of bountiful natural resources, a mercantile economy, and use of an enslaved labor force enabled a wealthy planting class to produce large quantities of tar, pitch, and turpentine (a.k.a. naval stores) for export to Europe.
 While there was a good profit for planters to engage in the naval stores trade, the lands did not support extensive cultivation, which ultimately hindered the later expansion of rice and other agricultural exports in the region (Trinkley and Hacker 2016: 64-65).

 In 1712, two sons of former South Carolina Governor James Moore, Col. James Moore II and Capt.
 Maurice Moore, led a militia force to suppress the Tuscarora Indians in North Carolina.
 The South Carolinians, led by the Moore brothers, defeated the Tuscarora at Nooherooka on March 23, 1713.
 Following his involvement as militia captain, Maurice Moore elected to stay in North Carolina and purchased land in Edenton along with waterfront properties in Beaufort (La Vere 2013: 178-180).
 During the Yamassee War in 1715, now Col. Maurice Moore was sent to aid South Carolina against Yamassee raids near Charles Town (Charleston).
 On the march to Charles Town, Moore needed to cross the Cape Fear River at Sugar Loaf, which was the site of a Cape Fear Indian settlement.
-Upon receiving advance warning of an impending raid by Waccamaw and Cape Fear Indian war parties, Col. Moore’s troops attacked and defeated the tribes before crossing the river.
-This action paved the way for permanent European settlement by eliminating the Indian presence in the area and gave Col. Moore an inviting prospect to increase his personal land holdings.
+Upon receiving advance warning of an impending raid by Waccamaw and Cape Fear Indian war parties, Col. Moore’s troops preemptively attacked and defeated the tribes before crossing the river.
+This action, along with the wars it stemmed from, removed Native American presence in the Lower Cape Fear and paved the way for European colonial settlement.
+The attack of the Indian settlement at Sugar Loaf also introduced Col. Moore to the vast potential of the Cape Fear region as a prospect to increase his personal land holdings.

 As early as 1720, colonists had increasing difficulty acquiring land in South Carolina.
 High taxes and centralized government in Charleston enticed many to look to North Carolina for property, especially in the Lower Cape Fear.
 Early colonial policies were drafted to make land acquisition both inviting for settlement and profitable for the Lords Proprietors of the Carolina Colony (and later the Crown).
 Blatant opposition of proprietary policies along with disregard for the enforcement of those policies during Royal Governor George Burrington’s administration (1724-1725, 1731-1734), allowed settlers like Maurice, Roger, and Nathaniel Moore, Edward Moseley, John Baptista Ashe, and Eleazer Allen to accumulate vast land tracts in the Lower Cape Fear region (Wood 2004: 51).
 These men were connected by family ties resulting from their marriages into the Alexander Lillington family of Perquimans County and the William Rhett family of Charleston, South Carolina.
 Living on plantations scattered along the Cape Fear and the Northeast Cape Fear rivers, they maintained an active interest in and concern for the success of Maurice Moore’s future town-building venture at Brunswick.

-The town was situated on a low bluff on the western bank of the Cape Fear River approximately 20 miles north of the river's mouth.
-This location, below shoals in the Cape Fear River called ‘the Flats,’ ensured that large oceangoing ships would be able to trade at the port – and in 1731 British authorities designated Brunswick an official port of entry (Wood 2004: 15).
-In 1729, Brunswick was selected as the seat of New Hanover Precinct, established that year.
+The town was situated on a low bluff on the western bank of the Cape Fear River approximately 12 miles north of the river's mouth.
+Trees were cleared in a wide area around the town (Andrews 1921: 282).
+This location, seven miles below a shoal in the Cape Fear River called ‘the Flats,’ ensured that large oceangoing ships would be able to trade at the port – contemporary descriptions of the river note that ships with draughts deeper than 9 feet could not navigate over the Flats (Andrews 1921: 279).
+In 1729, Brunswick was selected as the seat of New Hanover Precinct, established that year, and in 1731 British authorities designated Brunswick an official port of entry (Wood 2004: 15).
+The anchorage was, "within half a musket shot from the town," and ships could make it from the river's entrance to Brunswick in 3 to 4 hours (Andrews 9121: 282).
 A courthouse was built in the town, church and government elections were held there, as was precinct court.

 Royal Governors Arthur Dobbs and William Tryon both lived at Brunswick from 1758 to 1770.
 Their residence, an estate called Russelborough (originally built by the captain of HMS Scorpion, John Russell) was located north of the town limits.
 Janet Schaw wrote in 1775 that Brunswick was the best seaport in the province, but the town consisted of, “a few scattered houses on the edge of the woods, without street or regularity… inhabited [mostly] by merchants” (Andrews 1921: 145).
 A large percentage of the port town was burned by British soldiers under the command of Captain John Collett in 1776 during the American Revolution.